olofson/audiality2/doc/voice-management.md

 ## Audiality 2 Voice Management

 ### Overview
-All processing in Audiality 2 is performed in a tree graph of voices, each with an optional graph of audio processing units (see audio-processing.md), and a scripting VM instance (see a2script.md).
+All processing in Audiality 2 is performed in a [tree graph of voices](audio-processing.md), each with an optional graph of [audio processing units](units-overview.md), and a [scripting](scripting.md) VM instance.
 Every voice in the processing graph can have zero or more subvoices, that can be managed in three different fashions: Detached, Anonymous and Attached.

 #### Detached
 Detached voices are started by spawning a program using only the program name, or ":" followed by the program name or handle.
 They will terminate if/when they reach the end of their main program.
 These voices do not have handles, but they will receive messages sent to all subvoices using the "\*<" construct.